-The Master of Arts in Teaching (MAT) - Chemistry Education is designed for college graduates who have earned a bachelor’s degree in Chemistry or a related discipline and want to become licensed Chemistry Teachers.
-Students completing this degree are licensed by the North Carolina Department of Public Instruction to teach Chemistry education courses in grades 9 to 12.
-The degree enables candidates to develop the knowledge, skills, and dispositions needed to become excellent instructors at the secondary level.
-The MAT program is designed for individuals who have a four-year college degree who desire a teaching license in the state of North Carolina.
+The Master of Arts in Teaching (MAT) - Chemistry Education degree at N.C.
+A&T State University is designed for four-year college graduates who have earned a bachelor’s degree in chemistry or a related discipline and want to become licensed chemistry teachers in the state of North Carolina.
+Students completing this degree are licensed by the N.C.
+Department of Public Instruction (NCDPI) to teach business education courses in grades 6 to 12.
+All N.C.
+A&T MAT programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+The degree enables candidates to develop the knowledge, skills and dispositions needed to become excellent instructors and catalysts for learning.
 The MAT degree option is ideal for recent college graduates, lateral entry teachers, teaching assistants with baccalaureate degrees, and mid-career changers who possess a wealth of content knowledge and career-related experience.

 Teacher Education Licensure: Completing this master’s degree and obtaining a teaching license are separate processes.
 Admission to this master’s program does not guarantee admission to the Educator Preparation Licensure Program.
 To be recommended for licensure, candidates must first be formally admitted to the Educator Preparation Program.
 Failure to complete the Educator Preparation admission requirements during the first semester of enrollment may result in the student’s inability to register for certain required courses.
 Applicants and current students should visit the College of Education for guidance on specific requirements for graduation and licensure test/assessment requirements.

 - High School Chemistry Teacher (Grades 9-12)

 The GRE is not required.
 To be eligible to apply for the MAT - Chemistry Education degree, you must have: